ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

         \end{tikzpicture}\vspace{1mm}
       - To add cycle, add cycle to the last cell
       - To make it 2-way, make each cell 2-way and connect the cells in the same direction using the first AND gate of each cell rather than the last
-      - Might require a decoder to be used (unless you just want to show numbers on a screen, you can use each cell as a digit of the number in that case), to create it you just need to take $n$ AND gates and assign a different combination of 1 output gate from each cell to each of them (if you only need to use it combined with other circuits you can combine all of their decoders into a single one to use less gates)
+      - Might require a decoder to be used (unless you just want to show numbers on a screen, in which case you can use each cell as a digit of the number)
+        - To create it, take $n$ AND gates and assign a different combination of 1 output gate from each cell to each of them (if you only need to use it combined with other circuits, you can combine all of their decoders into a single one to use less gates)
+        - Has a complexity of $n$ gates
       - Requires a startup pulse to one of the toggled OR gates on each cell work (achieved with a 1 frame pulse generator)
       - Complexity
         - 1-way: $2 \ceil[\Big]{\frac{n}{10^{\ceil{\log_{10} n} - 1}}} + 20 \ceil{\log_{10} n} - 20$